wbamberg/idl-reference/docs/nsIRDFObserver.md

 use this as a cue to optimize its behavior.
 The observer
 can expect the datasource to call endUpdateBatch() when
 the group of notifications has completed.
-@param aDataSource the datasource that is going to
-  be issuing the notifications.

 #### Parameters ####